 - Lotus: Also considered a sacred flower among Buddhists.
 It depicts the balance and the human effort to obtain enlightenment and the spiritual awakening of a self.

 - Eight-Spoked Wheel: It represents the Eightfold Path of Buddhism.
-People believe that The Eightfold Path is a popular set of practice in Buddhism.
+People believe that The Eightfold Path is a popular set of practices in Buddhism.
 This practice allows for rebirth and liberation in this world.

 Do check out our detailed article on Mandala art for beginners